 Stone fruits such as peaches, apricots, and nectarines are less variable, and you can try to grow one from seed.
 Your chances of being successful are lower than buying a young tree, but the cost is obviously reduced.

 Yes, you can plant fruit trees in containers.
-Cherries, peaches, apples, tangerines, figs, lemons, and limes are among the many types of fruit trees that thrive in containers.
+Cherries, peaches, apples, tangerines, figs, lemons, limes, and fig trees are among the many other fruit trees that thrive in containers.
 While it opens up the possibility of growing trees in a small space, there are some drawbacks.

 If you plant a fruit tree in a container, the overall size of the tree will be much smaller because the root system doesn’t have the space to grow outward, and you won’t see the same amount of fruit production.
 Trees in containers also have a much shorter lifespan unless you opt for a dwarf variety.

-Often, but not always.
+Although you often have to plant fruit trees in pairs, you don’t always need to.
 Most fruit trees need to be pollinated with at least two or three compatible trees.
-This means if possible, you should plant a couple of trees to encourage pollination, giving them about 50 feet of space between the trees.
+This means, if possible, you should plant a couple of trees to encourage pollination, giving them about 50 feet of space between the trees.

 However, if you are in an urban area and there are neighboring yards with apple or crabapple trees, you should be OK to plant only one.
-(My neighborhood is filled with apple trees, so it isn’t an issue for me to have a single tree in the backyard.)
+If your neighborhood is filled with apple trees, for example, it won’t be an issue for you to have a single tree in your backyard.

-The chance of neighboring trees of other fruiting varieties (peach, plum, cherry) may not be so high, so either check with neighbors or err on the side of caution and plant a couple.
+The chance of neighboring trees of other fruiting varieties (peach, plum, cherry trees) may not be so high, so either check with neighbors or err on the side of caution and plant a couple.

-I’ll admit, this is one of the biggest drawbacks of planting fruit trees.
-Fruit trees purchased from a nursery, online retailer, or garden center, are typically 1-2 years old at the time of purchase.
-They take additional years after planting to grow and mature enough before they start to fruit.
+This is one of the biggest drawbacks of planting fruit trees.
+Fruit trees purchased from a nursery, online retailer, or garden center are typically 1-2 years old at the time of purchase.
+They take additional years after planting to grow and mature enough before they bear fruit.

 The typical time from planting to fruit is: